Redesign of library guides website

 Redesigned desktop home page with accordion layout

-I decided to remove the top navigation bar and replace the footer content mirrored from the Main Library website in both versions.
+I decided to remove the top navigation and simplify the footer mirrored from the Main Library website in both versions.
 The simplified structure targets issues with site maintenance by reducing complex cross-platform troubleshooting requirements and refocuses content back to LibGuides, encouraging efficient internal navigation.
 I raised the search bar from the bottom to the top of the home page to improve visibility of search functions and support faster task completion.
 I also added filtering options next to the search bar to view guides by type, improving discoverability of guide options and streamline navigation to specific guides.

 Navigation